JuliaTime/NanoDates.jl/docs/src/appropriate/advantages.md

 - NanoDates are your fuller realization of dates-with-times.
 - Each NanoDate is con*struct*ed into the temporal context given.
     - that makes them strongly continumm localic
-    = "near" and "far" are as *here* and *there*
+    - "near" and "far" become as *here* and *there*

  -----